WBEN-FM: 2005-present: Adult hits

-Meanwhile, Infinity/CBS Radio was in the process of switching some of its FM stations to adult hits.
-The company used a broad-based adult rock and pop format branded as Jack FM with its most-notable slogan, "Playing what we want!"
+Meanwhile, Infinity Broadcasting (CBS Radio) was in the process of switching some of its FM stations to adult hits.
+The company used a broad-based adult rock and pop format branded as "Jack FM".
 Jack FM stations typically had playlists that could encompass up to 2,000 songs, and had proved popular in a number of Canadian radio markets.
 Stations that adopted the format were mostly under-performers in their previous formats, but a few, such as CBS-owned WCBS-FM in New York City and WJMK in Chicago, were popular oldies stations whose audiences had grown older and not as attractive to advertisers.

 With rumors were circulating that CBS was planning to do the same in Philadelphia, by switching WOGL to "Jack FM", Greater Media decided to jump before CBS did.
-On March 21, 2005, at 5 p.m., after playing "Better Man" by Pearl Jam, WMWX rebranded as 95-7 Ben FM.
+On March 21, 2005, at 5 p.m., after playing "Better Man" by Pearl Jam, WMWX rebranded as "95-7 Ben FM".
 The first song on "Ben FM" was "Philadelphia Freedom" by Elton John.
 The call letters were changed to WBEN-FM on May 9, 2005.
 The "Ben" format is similar to the "Jack FM" stations in terms of playlist size, airing songs from the same decades appealing to the same demographics.
-WBEN-FM began using the slogan "Playing anything we feel like."
+WBEN-FM began using the slogan "Playing anything we feel like".
 WBEN-FM has tweaked its format in recent years to add more classic alternative tracks from the 1980s, 1990s and 2000s.

 On July 19, 2016, Beasley Media Group announced it would acquire Greater Media and its 21 stations (including WBEN-FM) for $240 million.
 The FCC approved the sale on October 6, and the sale closed on November 1.

 On February 28, 2019, for one week, Ben FM rebranded as "95.7 Bryce FM" to celebrate the signing of Bryce Harper to the Philadelphia Phillies baseball team.
 On April 1, 2019, the station switched to classic television theme songs as part of an April Fools Day joke.

 WBEN-FM HD2

 WBEN-FM broadcasts using an HD Radio transmitter.
 In 2006, WBEN added an HD2 digital subchannel to carry a commercial-free rhythmic AC/classic dance format under the name "Club Ben."
 The format consisted of a mix of 1970s funk and R&B, and ’80s and ‘90s pop/dance music.
 This format was similar to the former "Jammin' Gold" format and the rhythmic AC format formerly aired on WISX.

 The "Club Ben" format signed off on October 3, 2023, and was replaced with WJBR-FM's previous adult contemporary format (branded as WJBR.com), as the original station was sold to VCY America.

+As of January 1, 2026, the former WJBR format was changed to a simulcast of the oldies format heard on WMGK HD2.